ITISFoundation/mmux_vite/src/osparc-api-ts-client/FunctionJobCollectionsApi.md

 # **functionJobCollectionListFunctionJobs**
 > Array<FunctionJobCollectionListFunctionJobs200ResponseInner> functionJobCollectionListFunctionJobs()

-Get the function jobs in function job collection
+Get the function jobs in function job collection  New in *version 0.8.0*

 ### Example